 If you prefer to smoke your own butter, use the ProQ Cold Smoke Generator.

 - Simmer the trompette mushrooms in boiling water for 7 minutes.
-Drain, and pull them into thin strands.
+Drain, rinse well, and pull them into thin strands.

 - Place an egg cutter tool over the top of each egg.
 Pull up the ball, and let it drop with enough force to create a clean break in the shell.
 Tip the contents of each egg into a bowl and use a fork to gently break up the yolks.